-Reverse board and batten has very narrow boards with wide battens installed over the seams.
+Reverse board and batten have very narrow boards with wide battens installed over the seams.
 Like horizontal siding, the size variations will have a dramatic effect on how natural light creates shadows on the siding.

 Use in Architecture

 Two contemporary uses can be found on opposite shores of the U.S. In the planned community of Celebration, Florida, established by the Disney Company in 1994, the siding is used in one of their house plans, a Neo-folk Victorian.
 Celebration was designed to express an ideal community of American architecture, and the "homey" look of this structure fulfills the vision—in spite of what actual building materials may be used.

-Beware of inappropriately using board and batten as siding on an architectural style that historically would never have used it — this informal siding can easily make an historic old house look weird and out-of-place.
-Also remember that "boards" and "battens" become siding because of how they are used — today you can buy board-and-batten siding and even products like shutters.
+Beware of inappropriately using board and batten as siding on an architectural style that historically would never have used it; this informal siding can easily make a historic old house look weird and out-of-place.
+Also, remember that boards and battens become siding because of how they are used.
+Today you can buy board and batten siding and even products like shutters.

 Common home designs that use this siding include both farmhouse and country-style homes, as the lines and look of the siding are similar to the appearance of barn siding.
 Other style homes are picking up on the trend since board and batten is so versatile and can be laid both horizontally and vertically.
 You will also see this type of siding showing up on the outside of both modern and traditional styles of homes.